CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 error: hw sync failed (Bulk counter init failed with No More Resources).
 Rolling back ..
 ```

-To troubleshoot this issue and manage netfilter resources with high VLAN and ACL scale, refer to {{<link url="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}}.
+To troubleshoot this issue and manage resources with high VLAN and ACL scale, refer to {{<link url="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}}.

 NVIDIA Spectrum switches use a <span class="a-tooltip">[TCAM](## "Ternary Content Addressable Memory")</span> or <span class="a-tooltip">[ATCAM](## "Algorithmic TCAM")</span> to quickly look up various tables that include ACLs, multicast routes, and certain internal VLAN counters.
 Depending on the size of the network ACLs, multicast routes, and VLAN counters, you might need to adjust some parameters to fit your network requirements into the tables.